Zhomart/sacredview/README.md

-# SacredVue
+# SacredView

 UI for [sacred](https://github.com/IDSIA/sacred).
 Sacred helps you configure, organize, log and reproduce experiments.

-## Using SacredVue with sacred
+## Using SacredView with sacred

-Currently SacredVue only supports MongoDB observer.
+Currently SacredView only supports MongoDB observer.